The 10 Most Influential Ancient Greek Painters

 One thing that has remained, recorded by an historian, is a message left by Apollodorus on one of his paintings:

-Zeuxis, an ancient Greek painter famous for realism, born in Heraclea, Southern Italy, who lived during the fifth century BC, was a master of still life with an unprecedented ability to mirror nature.
+Zeuxis, famous for realism, born in Heraclea, Southern Italy, lived during the fifth century BC and was a master of still life with an unprecedented ability to mirror nature.

 His technique of using light and shadow, rather than just creating blocks of flat colour, created volumetric illusion (relating to, or involving the measurement of volume).